DevExpress-Examples/winforms-grid-show-context-menu-for-rows/Readme.md

 #  WinForms Data Grid - How to display a context menu for rows

-This example shows how to display a custom context menu when the user righ-clicks on a data row.
+This example shows how to display a custom context menu when the user right-clicks on a data row.

 ## Files to Review